sdslabs/sdslabs.github.com/_drafts/2014-12-16-working-sdslabs-6.md

 ## Recruitment

 We have our recruitments in January.
-Some points worth to be noted:
+Some points worth noting:

 1. If you are thinking of applying just for a high package in your future please _turn back_.
-2. We are more interested in people having a will to learn rather than someone who knows more.
+2. We are more interested in people willing to learn rather than somebody who just happens to know more.
 2. Your branch is irrevelant to us.
 Currently we have just 15 members in CS whereas 36 non CS members.